jasongraham/oldblog/_posts/2010-11-21-kramdown_support_for_jekyll.markdown

 **Update Nov.
 11th 2010**: My changes have been merged into the mainline branch, which can be found on [Github][Jekyll].
 {: .update}

 The last several months I've been fiddling around with different [Markdown][] converters used with [Jekyll][Jekyll readme].
 I like [Maruku's][maruku] enhanced feature set (footnotes are nice), but was dissapointed with the execution speed.
-I briefly played around with [Rdiscount][], which is *much* faster, but didn't ended up missing the extra features of Maruku.
+I briefly played around with [Rdiscount][], which is *much* faster, but I missed the extra features of Maruku.

 [Markdown]:http://daringfireball.net/projects/markdown/
 [Jekyll]:https://github.com/mojombo/jekyll